-CHILD MIND INST.
-REPORTThe Well-Being Wheel operates on two planes — the individual level and the organizational level.
+The Well-Being program operates on two planes — the individual level and the organizational level.
 Ideally, both planes are supported by the school community.
-The reason for applying the construct of well-being to both children and adults is for the sake of consistency.
-A newsletter from the National Institutes of Health explains how if adults as well as children in a school community develop healthy habits, youth have a greater chance of learning these healthy habits from models.
-The Moore Well-Being Wheel is designed to do just that — help both adults and children learn how to be well.
+The reason for applying the construct of well-being to both children and adults is for the sake of consistency; and the Moore Well-Being program is designed to help both adults and children learn how to be well.

-Here are some ideas that your school can use to start discussing well-being in each of these dimensions.
-Every school will create unique definitions of well-being based on their context and resources.
+Here are some ideas that your school can use to start a discussion on each of the 7 dimensions of well-being.
+Your school can create unique definitions of well-being based on your context and resources.

 Individual Level: Students and adults are challenged with new ideas, concepts and processes that will help transform the school community; continuing education classes are provided for adults; students and adults are encouraged and supported in pursuing their interests.